Michael Pataki: Television career

 Pataki had a co-starring role on the 1974–75 groundbreaking ABC-TV series Get Christie Love! playing Officer Pete Gallagher, Christie Love's bumbling but well-meaning sidekick with the dream to one day be a technical advisor on a TV cop show.
-Despite being the first detective TV series with an African American female lead, the characters of Christie and Pete rarely discussed race and just focused on watching out for each other and getting out of the trouble they often created for themselves.
+Despite being the first detective TV series with an African American female lead, the characters of Christie and Pete rarely discussed race.

-Pataki appeared as a guest star in numerous television productions, from the black and white days of Hawaiian Eye, M Squad, The Twilight Zone, Ripcord, Combat!, and My Favorite Martian, to early color shows such as The Flying Nun, All in the Family, Mr. Terrific, Garrison's Gorillas, Bonanza, Run for Your Life, Mission: Impossible, Mannix, Batman, and Felony Squad.
+Pataki appeared as a guest star in numerous television productions, from the black-and-white days of Hawaiian Eye, M Squad, The Twilight Zone, Ripcord, Combat!, and My Favorite Martian, to early color shows such as The Flying Nun, All in the Family, Mr. Terrific, Garrison's Gorillas, Bonanza, Run for Your Life, Mission: Impossible, Mannix, Batman, and Felony Squad.
 He was also a regular on Paul Sand in Friends and Lovers, and The Amazing Spider-Man, and had a re-occurring role on McCloud as well.
-One of his most famous roles was as "Korax", the brash, loudmouthed Klingon who provoked the bar fight in "The Trouble with Tribbles" episode of Star Trek.
+One of his most famous roles was as Korax, the brash, loudmouthed Klingon who provoked the bar fight in "The Trouble with Tribbles" episode of Star Trek..
+He also played Governor Karnas in the Star Trek: The Next Generation episode "Too Short a Season" making Pataki one of the few Star Trek actors that appeared in both the original series and The Next Generation.

-He also played Governor Karnas in the Star Trek: The Next Generation episode "Too Short a Season" and George Liquor in the episodes of The Ren & Stimpy Show titled "Dog Show" and "Man's Best Friend"; he would also play various characters after series creator John Kricfalusi was terminated from the series, while continuing to play the latter role in subsequent projects by Kricfalusi up until his death, with his last appearance being in the posthumously released 2019 short Cans Without Labels.
-Pataki is one of the few Star Trek actors that appeared in both the original series and The Next Generation.
-In the original series, he played Klingon First Officer Korax in the episode "The Trouble with Tribbles".
+Pataki played George Liquor in the episodes of The Ren & Stimpy Show titled "Dog Show" and "Man's Best Friend"; he would also play various characters after series creator John Kricfalusi was terminated from the series, while continuing to play the latter role in subsequent Kricfalusi projects until Pataki's death, with his last appearance being in the posthumously released 2019 short Cans Without Labels.
 He was also the voice of The Cow in Mighty Mouse: The New Adventures, along with many other secondary characters.
 Pataki played a guest spot on Happy Days Season 4 as Myron "Count" Malachi, one half of the Malachi brothers.
-He was made famous on Happy Days for his line "Let the pigeons loose."
+His role was notable for his line "Let the pigeons loose."
 He played a Russian defector in the episode "The Americanization of Ivan" in WKRP in Cincinnati.